-Dear parishioners of St. Thomas.
+Dear parishioners & friends of St. Thomas the Apostle parish,

-via: St. Thomas the Apostle Sunday Bulletin. https://stapostleparish.org/wp-content/uploads/2020/06/St-Thomas-the-Apostle-bulletin-06142020.pdf
+via: St. Thomas the Apostle Sunday Bulletin: https://stapostleparish.org/wp-content/uploads/2020/09/St-Thomas-the-Apostle-bulletin-09202020.pdf